jabranham/github-pages-academic-starter-kit/README.md

 * Change the personal information in the `_config.yml` file (name, email, description, etc)
 * Update the `index.md` file to whatever you want.
 This is the "homepage" for your website.
 * Create whatever subpages you want.
 I've included `teaching.md` as an example template.
 So that would be served at www.yousite.com/teaching.
-  * These pages will automatically appear in the site's header at the top
+  * These pages will automatically appear in the site's header at the top.

-That's probably enough to get started right away.
+That's probably enough to get started right now.
 Feel free to contact me with any questions you have!